andresangelini/medieval-board/README.md

 - Safari and Safari Mobile 6.1+.
 - Opera.

-## Dependencies:
+## Dependencies
 - node
-- npm
+- npm (should come already installed with node)

-- del
+## Installation:
-- gulp
+`npm i medieval-board` (remember to use the `--save` option if npm < 5).
+Files can be found at:
-- gulp-sass
+- Compiled:
-- gulp-sourcemaps
+  - css: `node_modules/medieval-board/dist/css/medieval-board.css`
-- gulp-modernizr
+  - js: `node_modules/medieval-board/dist/js/medieval-board.js`
-- gulp-autoprefixer
+  - svg: `node_modules/medieval-board/dist/svg/`
-- gulp-rename
+- Source:
-- gulp-concat
+  - css: `node-modules/medieval-board/src/css/`
-- gulp-uglify
+  - js: `node-modules/medieval-board/src/js/`
-- browser-sync
+  - svg: `node_modules/medieval-board/src/svg/`

 ## Usage:
-1. Download and copy the files into your project.
+1. Copy or link to the files.
 2. Create a `<div>` or use any other element that can act as a container.
 3. Add the `board` class to the target container and `board--type-bulletin` if you want to display text in it or `board--type-sign` if you want to use it as a menu button.
 4. Add your own custom class and set the size of the container.
 Use the live [project] to guide you.